Explore the Flow Physics and Imaging Lab's research facilities, publications to date, and highlights of our research projects.

 Risk Evaluation for Aerosol-Generating Procedures

-In collaboration with Dr. Scott Howard at University Hospitals, we are applying background-oriented schlieren (BOS) imaging to evaluate the risk to healthcare providers associated with a variety of aerosol-generating procedures, including intubation/extubation and jet ventilation.
+In collaboration with Dr. Scott Howard at University Hospitals, we applied background-oriented schlieren (BOS) imaging to evaluate the risk to healthcare providers associated with a variety of aerosol-generating procedures, including intubation/extubation and jet ventilation.
 An objective of this work is to make the BOS technique accessible to non-experts, such as medical doctors at other hospitals around the country.
-FPI Lab's wOFA-based BOS algorithm will be publicly available soon via an ImageJ plugin through this project funded by the NIH.
+FPI Lab's wOFA-based BOS algorithm is publicly available soon via our Downloads page through this project funded by the NIH.

 Stagnation Point Injection in Hypersonic Flow